authgear/authgear-server/docs/specs/webhook.md

 ### Recursive Webhooks

 A ill-designed web-hook handler may be called recursively.
-For example, updating user metadata when handling `after_user_update` event.
+For example, calling api that will trigger another events.

 The developer is responsible for ensuring that:
 - webhook handlers would not be called recursively; or